Juke2H/poker-browser-toolbox/README.md

 hands are played a certain way only sometimes.
 This would both make the ranges more accurate and make the randomizer easier to use.

--If I want to deploy this somewhere, I might need to rewrite the backend again to accomodate a login system.
-Or make profiles unable to be edited or deleted in the deployment.

 -I might want to add a default set of ranges if the databases are empty, or (way more difficult unless deployed) if there are no database connections.